Maladaptive Behavior and Anxiety: What’s the Connection?

 6. Substance use

 A more common maladaptive strategy for managing anxiety, depression, or stress is substance use or abuse.
 This involves alcohol, illicit drugs, and misuse of prescription drugs.
-Studies have shown that people with anxiety disorders are up to three times more likely to have alcohol or another substance abuse disorder.
-Additionally, the National Institutes of Health (NIH) reports that, of the 20.3 million adults with substance use disorders, nearly 38% also have at least one mental illness.
+Studies shared by VeryWellMind.com have shown that people with anxiety disorders are up to three times more likely to have alcohol or another substance abuse disorder.
+Additionally, the National Institute on Drug Abuse reports that, of the 20.3 million adults with substance use disorders, nearly 38% also have at least one mental illness.
 And because the negative effects of mental illness are far-reaching, including its treatment alongside addiction treatment is crucial.

 7. Acting out sexually